-HIST 380\ Reacting to the Past - 3 Credit Hours......Fall

-Reacting to the Past is a rotating topics course that uses roleplaying to immerse students into particular moments of social, political and intellectual debate and change.
+HIST 380 Reacting to the Past - 3 Credit Hours - Fall Reacting to the Past is a rotating topics course that uses roleplaying to immerse students into particular moments of social, political and intellectual debate and change.
 Students run these games and assume various roles in debates.
 In addition, students engage primary sources from the events and use them to defend their arguments, with the purpose of succeeding over others in difficult and complicated scenarios.
 The outcomes do not have to follow the actual historic events - students are free to "alter" history, using the original sources to support their positions.
 Each course section will typically play 2-3 reacting games.
 Game topics may include Democracy in Athens, Revolution in France, The Trial of Anne Hutchinson, India on the Eve of Independence, The Council of Nicaea, The Reformation Parliament, The Trial of Galileo, and many others.
 Under different subtopics, this course may be repeated for credit, per Liberal Studies and History Department policies.
 Prerequisite - at least one of the following: ENGL 120, HIST 105, 106, 220, or 221 or equivalents.
 This course satisfied one Liberal Studies requirement for Human Expression.

-HIST 386 The Wesleyan Journey - 1-6 Credit Hours HIST 400 Studies in U.S. History - 3 Credit Hours HIST 410 History of Kansas and the Great Plains - 3 Credit Hours HIST 420 Studies in European History - 3 Credit Hours HIST 425 The Lessons of Nazi Germany and the Holocaust - 3 Credit Hours HIST 460 Internship - 1-12 Credit Hours HIST 490 Independent Study - Variable Credit HIST 499 Senior Thesis - 3 Credit Hours of "C" or higher.
+HIST 386 The Wesleyan Journey - 1-6 Credit Hours HIST 400 Studies in U.S. History - 3 Credit HoursEven Year Spring This course provides the opportunity for the intensive study of United States history.
+Under different subtitles, the course may be repeated for credit.
+Possible topics include the social history, religious history, intellectual history and cultural history of the United States.
+HIST 410 History of Kansas and the Great Plains - 3 Credit HoursOdd Year Spring This course informs students about the development of the state of Kansas.
+It provides information about the geography, history and character of Kansas as well as its role in the larger region of the American Great Plains.
+HIST 420 Studies in European History - 3 Credit Hours HIST 425 The Lessons of Nazi Germany and the Holocaust - 3 Credit HoursOdd Year Spring This course investigates the history of Germany, its domestic policies and its relationships with its neighbors just before and during World War II.
+Its purpose is to understand how and why a great nation of good people followed a dictator down the path of racist nationalism and worldwide conquest to become responsible for mass destruction and the deaths of millions of innocent people.
+In addition to learning the historical facts and evaluating what happened and why, students will determine what lessons can be learned from Nazi Germany and the Holocaust and how these lessons can be applied today; to the students themselves in their private lives and relationships with others, to the United States as a leading member of the international community and to the world community at large.
+This course satisfies one Liberal Studies Requirement for Personal Awareness.
+Prerequisite: ENGL 120 (or equivalent).
+HIST 460 Internship - 1-12 Credit HoursOn DemandStudents will work as interns in local institutions, under the supervision of the institution and their faculty advisor.The goal is to develop practical skills outside of the classroom.
+See Internship under Alternative Credit Equivalencies.
+HIST 490 Independent Study - Variable Credit HIST 499 Senior Thesis - 3 Credit Hours